-The purpose of Funding in Resolution is to ensure adequate liquidity through pre-resolution, as well as being able to raise funding to meet the needs of restructuring post the resolution weekend.
-To achieve this, we have capabilities to monitor the liquidity position at material legal entity level, analyse various scenarios that could arise through resolution, and monitor and mobilise liquidity sources.
+FiR refers to ensuring we continue to meet our obligations as they fall due.
+A bank must be able to estimate, anticipate and monitor potential liquidity resources and needs and mobilise liquidity resources in the approach to and throughout resolution.
+The purpose of FiR is to ensure adequate liquidity through pre-resolution, as well as being able to raise funding to meet the needs of restructuring post the resolution weekend.
+To achieve the FiR requirements, the Group has capabilities to monitor the liquidity position at material legal entity level, analyse various scenarios that could arise through resolution, and monitor and mobilise liquidity sources.

-The Group has the ability to perform liquidity reporting and analysis through stress and resolution on a timely basis, supported by the daily production of data and reporting across liquidity groups and material entities.
-We can plan, monitor and report liquidity needs leveraging established reporting and forecasting capabilities in both the short term and up to three years including the latest economic scenarios.
+The Group can perform liquidity reporting and analysis through stress and resolution on a timely basis, supported by the daily production of data and reporting across liquidity groups, material entities and currencies.

+We can plan, monitor and report liquidity needs leveraging established reporting and forecasting capabilities, alongside newly developed resolution capabilities, in both the short term and up to three years including the latest economic scenarios.

-We have delivered two enhancements to our stress testing capabilities.
-The first enhancement goes beyond the Group's internal liquidity stress scenarios by including resolution specific liquidity drivers.
-The second enhancement builds on our existing capabilities and provides the ability to produce and consolidate longer term liquidity projections covering the key phases of the stylised resolution timeline as shown in Section 3.
-At the time of the RAF Self-Assessment in February 2022 the second enhancement had not been fully completed.
-The BoE have assessed this as a shortcoming with our Funding in Resolution capabilities.
-The Group has now delivered this enhancement to our liquidity modelling, which:
+The Group fully meets both the regulator's and its own expectations regarding FiR requirements and capabilities.
+Since the last public disclosure, the capability enhancements which were in progress during the first RAF assessment have been completed.
+The Group has delivered two enhancements to its stress testing capabilities.
+The first enhancement goes beyond the Group's internal liquidity stress scenarios by including resolution-specific liquidity drivers.
+The second enhancement builds on our existing capabilities, remediates the previously identified issue, and provides the ability to produce and consolidate longer term liquidity projections covering the key phases of the stylised resolution timeline as shown in Section 5.
+The Group has achieved this by building, testing and implementing a new FiR module within the Group's liquidity system, producing MI which provides the capability to:

-- models liquidity projections over a stress continuum that combines the impact of a prolonged stress and potential outflows in the run-up to and during resolution; - allows greater flexibility in modelling the variability of cash flows and resolution stress factors; and - provides greater sensitivity analysis on a range of liquidity projections, from worst to best case outcomes in the event of resolution.
+- Model liquidity projections over a stress continuum at an increased granularity, combining the impact of a prolonged stress and potential outflows in the run-up to and during resolution; - Allow greater flexibility in modelling the variability of cash flows and resolution stress factors around any assumed resolution date; and - Provide greater sensitivity analysis on a range of liquidity projections, from worst-to best-case outcomes in the event of resolution.